ochubar/SRW/env/work/srw_python/ReadMe.txt

 Comments to "SRWLIB" for Python v.
-0.06x (December 2012)
+0.06x (November 2013)
 ====================================================

 Basic content and installation of the SRWLIB package:
 ----------------------------------------------------

 - srwlpy.pyd, srwlpy.so are SRW Python bindings (shared libraries) compiled for Windows and Linux respectively.
 Note that there is no guarantee that these files, located in ../srw_python/, are compatible with the versions of operating system and Python that you are using.
-The compiled shared library files for Python 3.2 and 2.7 for 64- and 32-bit Windows and Linux are available in ../srw_python/lib/.
+The compiled shared library files for Python 3.x and 2.7 for 64- and 32-bit Windows and Linux are available in ../srw_python/lib/.
 The file names of the compiled shared libraries are self-explanatory: e.g. srwlpy3_x64.pyd is a version for Python 3.2 for Windows 64-bit; srwlpy2_i686.so is for Python 2.7 for Linux 32-bit.
 Copy the compiled shared library file corresponding to your operating system and Python versions from ../srw_python/lib/ to ../srw_python/ and change its name to srwlpy.pyd (on Windows) or srwlpy.so (on Linux) e.g.: on Windows: copy ..\srw_python\lib\srwlpy3_x64.pyd ..\srw_python\srwlpy.pyd on Linux: